22 Low Light Small Houseplants that Don't Need Sunlight

 Pothos also called Devil's Ivy, Devil's Vine or Money Plant are popular colourful plants with air purifying properties and are easy to grow even for the beginner.

-The Pothos varieties can be treated as a trailer in a hanging basket or as a climber on a moss-stick, a trellis or a wall or as a table-top plant.
+Pothos varieties can be treated as a trailer in a hanging basket or as a climber on a moss-stick, a trellis or a wall or as a table-top plant.

-Scindapsus aureus will thrive in medium to bright, indirect light away from direct sunlight, moderately warm and humid conditions and moderately moist, rich, well-drained soil.
+Scindapsus aureus will thrive in medium to bright indirect light, moderately warm and humid conditions, and moderately moist, rich, well-drained soil.
+Learn more on how to grow and care for Scindapsus aureus Pothos.

 3. Chinese Evergreens (Aglaonema)